vladapl21/vladapl21/README.md

 Hi 👋 My name is Vlad Plyushchenko
 ==================================

-I'm currently a UCLA first-year Computer Science student and have previously completed schooling in London at Harrow School.
+I'm a first-year Computer Science student at UCLA and have previously attended Harrow School in London for GCSE and A-level programs.
 I'm interested in pursuing the intersection of Finance, Business, and Computer Science through organizations at university and creating specific personal projects in areas such as Algo-Trading, AI, and Cybersecurity.

 * 🌍  I'm based in London